-In computing any period of time described in this DBE special provision, such as calendar days, the day from which the period begins to run is not counted, and when the last day of the period is a Saturday, Sunday, or Federal or State holiday, the period extends to the next day that is not a Saturday, Sunday, or Federal or State holiday.
-In circumstances where the Department's offices are closed for all or part of the last day, the period extends to the next day on which the Department's offices are open.
+In computing any period of time described in this DBE special provision, such as calendar days, the day from which the period begins to run is not counted.
+When the last day of the period is a Saturday, Sunday, or Federal or State holiday, the period extends to the next day that is not a Saturday, Sunday, or Federal or State holiday.
+When the Department's offices are closed for all or part of the last day, the period extends to the next day on which the Department's offices are open.